babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Parser for .NET.md

 - Extract table of contents for some supported document formats.
 - Parse form data from PDF documents.

+## New Features in Version 20.5

+- Implemented the ability to create Parser object with `DbConnection` and `EmailConnection`.

-## Enhancements in Version 20.3
+## Enhancements in Version 20.5

-- Improved the support of text structure extraction.
-- Improved table of contents extraction API.
+- Added `RawPageCount` property to `IDocumentInfo` interface.

-For the detailed notes, please visit [GroupDocs.Parser for .NET 20.3 Release Notes](https://docs.groupdocs.com/display/parsernet/GroupDocs.Parser+for+.NET+20.3+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Parser for .NET 20.5 Release Notes](https://docs.groupdocs.com/display/parsernet/GroupDocs.Parser+for+.NET+20.5+Release+Notes).

 ## Parse Document by Template